Bio

 But as an acoustic/folk guitarist I was possibly most blown away watching Jerry Donahue playing The Claw on a telecaster and hearing Jorma Kaukonen's Embryonic Journey for the first time.
 Possibly the earliest songs I loved were from an 8-track of the magical Bridge Over Troubled Waters.

-I released my first EP of acoustic pieces at the end of 2015 which received some nice feedback from Folk and Indie listeners - especially .
-My 2018 single “Give Me Your Horse” was a bigger, jazzier number which had airplay on both Folk stations as well as Jazz including the BBC’s Jazz Nights.
+My 2018 single “Give Me Your Horse” was a bigger, jazzier number which had airplay on both Folk stations as well as Jazz including BBC Jazz Nights.

 In May and June 2019, I was in the studio recording some pieces on acoustic guitar.
 I was pretty happy with them but thought I'd have to step things up a bit to reach the sound of "Give Me Your Horse", the single from the album.
-So I asked the players if they'd come in again to record a couple of live tracks and colour in some of the acoustic takes.
-It was a pleasure and honour playing with Hammond maestro Steve Lodder, the unique Marc Parnell on drums and the fantastic Davide Mantovani on bass - as it was, obviously, with the great jazz trumpeter Steve Waterman and the legendary Guy Pratt on bass on the single.
+So I asked the players on the single if they'd come in again to record a couple of live tracks and colour in some of the acoustic takes.
+It was a pleasure and honour playing with Hammond maestro Steve Lodder, the unique Marc Parnell on drums and the fantastic Davide Mantovani on bass - as it was obviously with the great jazz trumpeter Steve Waterman and the legendary Guy Pratt on bass on the single.

-These ten new recordings and the single make up my first album “Fag Ash and Beer" released in September 2019.
+These recordings and the single made up my first album “Fag Ash and Beer" released in September 2019.
+In 2020/2021 Fatea Magazine nominated "Fag Ash and Beer" for Debut Album of the Year and I released a handful of tracks during the lockdowns.